shegoj/cloud-devops/day02/lecture02.md

 - Configure the load balancer accordingly

-###  Task 14 [EBS ] : Due to high traffic envisaged, configure Apache to log error informtion to a new mount/drive.
+###  Task 14 [EBS ] : Due to high traffic envisaged, configure Apache to log error information to a new mount/drive.
 Call this new drive d:\, create a log directory ( logs), then point Apache to use it

 - Here discuss how this is configured and possible use cases.